Alliedium/awesome-ansible/README.md

 # 2. General notes on creating your own custom inventory and playbooks

-* In order to organize your ansible-related files create directory named ansible as below:
+* In order to organize your Ansible-related files create directory named `ansible` as below:
 ```
 mkdir ansible
 cd ./ansible